S3-working-group/s3-practical-guide/src/introduction/governance.md

 **Self-Organization**: People coordinating work within constraints defined through governance.

-**Doing the Work** (Operations): People doing what needs to be done, guided by coordination and governance.
+**Operations** (Doing the Work): People doing what needs to be done, guided by coordination and governance.

 **Semi-Autonomy**: People with autonomy to create value, limited by the constraints of their domain.

+---

+## Governance vs. Operations

+Tracking, reviewing and evolving decisions made to achieve objectives enables an organization to continuously learn and improve.

+_Does it require or benefit from a decision?_

+* yes ➤ governance
+    - not covered by a pervious decision
+    - need to agree/decide/amend
+* no ➤ operations
+    - need to act
+    - covered by previous decision